DannyMcwaves/react-starter/README.md

 ## Sending Feedback

-We are always open to [your feedback](https://github.com/facebookincubator/create-react-app/issues).
+We are always open to [your feedback](https://github.com/DannyMcwaves/react-starter/issues).

 ## Folder Structure

-After creation, your project should look like this:
+After pulling, your project should look like this:

 ```
 my-app/